zachelrath/Relax/README.md

 Licensing
 ------------

-Relax is distributed under the Apache 2.0 License -- see LICENSE.txt for details.
+Relax is distributed under the GNU General Public License v3 -- see LICENSE.md for details.
+If you want to use Relax or a modified version of it in your own organization, that is okay, but code from Relax may not be redistributed or sold for profit in another product.